motexture/VSeq2VSeq/README.md

 Aragorn starts to walk outside of his home
 Aragorn encounters an orc and starts to fight with it
 ```

-## Additional info
-For best results --num-frames should be 16, 24 or 32.<br>
-Higher values will result in slower motion.<br>

 Base model: [damo-vilab/text-to-video-ms-1.7b](https://huggingface.co/damo-vilab/text-to-video-ms-1.7b)